-People with diabetes are prone to many foot problems, often because of two complications of diabetes: nerve damage (neuropathy) and poor blood circulation.
+People living with diabetes are prone to having foot problems, often because of two complications of diabetes: nerve damage (neuropathy) and poor circulation.
 Neuropathy causes loss of feeling in your feet, taking away your ability to feel pain and discomfort, so you may not detect an injury or irritation.
 Poor circulation in your feet reduces your ability to heal, making it hard for even a tiny cut to resist infection.

-Diabetes-related Foot and Leg Problems
+Diabetes-Related Foot & Leg Problems

 Your Proactive Measures